vinh3928/alley-debug-challenge/readme.md

 Note that the CSS should be linked to from a separate CSS file.
 For more information on how to do this, refer to [this article on the subject](http://matthewjamestaylor.com/blog/adding-css-to-html-with-link-embed-inline-and-import).

 ### Use jQuery
-The site should and use jQuery to change something on the page when a user clicks a button.
+The site should use jQuery to change something on the page when a user clicks a button.
 The button can say or do anything, but it must be handled using jQuery.

 You can learn more [about jQuery online](http://try.jquery.com/).